 Can You Do a DIY Garage Conversion

-Undertaking a DIY garage conversion requires a blend of skills, from basic carpentry to more complex electrical work, each vital for transforming a simple space into a functional bedroom.
+Undertaking a garage conversion requires a blend of skills, from basic carpentry to more complex electrical work, each vital for transforming a simple space into a functional bedroom.

 The advantages of this approach often include cost savings and a personalized touch, while the downsides may involve unexpected challenges and extended timelines.